 In the Chinese language, pronunciations play a vital part as the consumers from different regions of the Chinese countries may pronounce words differently, in accordance to their local dialects such as Hokkien or Teow Chew.
 Some elegant terms in Mandarin may even be different or give negative impressions when spoken in other dialects.

-Consequently, you may risk yourself to lose your rights to protect your Chinese trademark and in the worst case scenario, you might need to even stop using the similar mark which now belongs to another proprietor or spending substantial money to initiate legal action against your competitor who attempts to use or register a trademark which is closely resembling your trademark in one way or another.
+Consequently, you may risk yourself losing your rights to protect your Chinese trademark and in the worst-case scenario, you might need to even stop using the similar mark which now belongs to another proprietor or spending substantial money to initiate legal action against your competitor who attempts to use or register a trademark which is closely resembling your trademark in one way or another.
 This was exactly what happened to the Starbucks Coffee Company in China.

 Starbucks went against a Shanghai coffee company, Shanghai Xingbake Café under Trademark Infringement.
 Starbucks has 300 outlets in China, having opened its first outlet in Beijing in 1999.
-Xingbake argued that it had registered its name in year 2000 and before Starbucks opened its first store in Shanghai.
-Nevertheless Starbucks insisted that it had registered its name ‘Starbucks’ and logo in 1996 and thereafter filed a law suit against Xingbake in Shanghai in December 2003, alleging trademark infringement and unfair competition.
+Xingbake argued that it had registered its name in the year 2000 and before Starbucks opened its first store in Shanghai.
+Nevertheless, Starbucks insisted that it had registered its name ‘Starbucks’ and logo in 1996 and thereafter filed a lawsuit against Xingbake in Shanghai in December 2003, alleging trademark infringement and unfair competition.

 It was further argued that ‘Xingbake’ sounded phonetically similar to ‘Starbucks’ in Chinese and not leaving behind the translation of ‘Xing’ means star and ‘bake’ somehow sounded like Bucks, therefore Xingbake would be the same as Starbucks in Chinese.
 Xingbake’s logo is also very similar to Starbucks’ logo design.